California Sports Betting

 Snapshot of California sports betting

-Here’s a quick look at some key elements of the California sports betting landscape.
+Here’s a quick look at the California sports betting landscape.

 Is sports betting legal in California?

-Which online sports betting apps launch in California depends on legislation, although the state could handle a dozen or more if allowed.
-DraftKings, FanDuel and BetMGM, among others, would almost certainly be among the first operators to launch in California if an online sports betting initiative passes.
+Which online sports betting apps launch in California depends on whichever ballot initiative eventually passes.
+Reasonably, the state could handle a dozen or more platforms if allowed.
+Caesars, FanDuel, BetMGM, bet365, DraftKings and other top sites would almost certainly be among the first operators to launch in California if an online sports betting initiative passes.

-Proposition 26 and Proposition 27 gave California voters a pair of sports betting options on the 2022 Election Day ballot.
-However, they both failed.
+Back in 2022, Prop 26 and Prop 27 invited California voters to weigh in on a pair of sports betting options on the Nov. ballot.
+However, both propositions failed.

 What’s next for California sports betting?